Emmotes/ic_spoilers/docs/vlithryn.md

 {
     "id": 844,
     "name": "Call Lightning",
-    "description": "Vlithryn zaps the enemy with the most Health, then empowering her attacks for 15 seconds.", "long_description": "Vlithryn zaps the enemy with the most remaining Health, and then empowers her attack with lightning for 15 seconds, increasing her attack speed and adding BUD-based damage.", "graphic_id": 26249,
+    "description": "Vlithryn zaps the enemy with the most Health, empowering her attacks for 15 seconds.", "long_description": "Vlithryn zaps the enemy with the most remaining Health, and then empowers her attack with lightning for 15 seconds, increasing her attack speed and adding BUD-based damage.", "graphic_id": 26249,
     "target": "highest_health",